brxken128/dexios/dexios-domain/README.md

 <sup>1</sup> Deoxys-II-256 does not have an official audit, so use it at your own risk

-## Who uses Dexios-Core?
+## Who uses Dexios-Domain?

 This library is implemented by [Dexios](https://github.com/brxken128/dexios), a secure command-line file encryption utility.

 This crate was made to separate the logic away from the end-user application.

-It also allows for more things to be built on top of the core functionality, such as a GUI application.
+It also allows for more things to be built on top of the core logic functionality, such as a GUI application.

 ## Donating